Luis-Villafana-00/Fisheye-Camera-Calibration/README.md

 # Fisheye-Camera-Calibration
-An alternative approach to calibrating cameras with radially symmetric distortion with a minimal number of checkerboard images.
+An alternative approach to calibrating stereo cameras with radially symmetric distortion with a minimal number of checkerboard images.

 ## Main Building Block - Parametric Rectangle Interpolation